 Finding the Right Words

 I strongly believe that STEM and the liberal arts shouldn't be separated.
 A lot of people think that if you want to be a software engineer in the tech world, you have to be super strong in all the technical classes.
 But one of the biggest things I've learned at internships is that a really valuable skill that people overlook is communication.
-Something as simple as writing out emails to managers or higher-ups…if you have an idea for a new feature on Facebook, you might have one chance to send it to a higher-level manager and if you mess up, well, you weren't as persuasive as you could have been in that email.
+Something as simple as writing out emails to managers or higher-ups … if you have an idea for a new feature on Facebook, you might have one chance to send it to a higher-level manager.
+And if you mess up?
+Well, you weren't as persuasive as you could have been in that email.
 If you're not able to articulate what you're working on to engineers on your team, do you really know what you're doing?
-[Valuing communication and writing skills] is just a another side of computer science that people should start seeing more of, and at Oxy I'm preparing for it.
+[Valuing communication and writing skills] is just another side of computer science that people should start seeing more of, and at Oxy I'm preparing for it.